msftnadavbh/lightbeacon-aks/README.md

 You'll get an output saying that your replica has been created and that it's status has changed to __Syncing__:

 ![syncing replica](/images/2.png)

+Now let's verify that our replica is up and running :

+`az acr replication show -n centralus -r youracrname -o table`

+__Status__ should be __Ready__.
+If it's still syncing, give it a few minutes and then try again.